vckyou/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.